 The hotel’s public areas are wheelchair-friendly, with ramps to the restaurant and bar.
 There’s also a lift and a Deluxe Double room on the ground floor.

 The hotel is more of a grown-up stay, but children can stay on extra beds in some rooms (£30 a night for under-fives, £50 a night for older children).
+Call the hotel in advance of your stay to check availability.

 Book for just before sunset and take a front-row seat at the restaurant’s floor-to-ceiling windows.